Murder of Lesandro Guzman-Feliz: Motive

-The killing of Guzman-Feliz was purportedly a case of mistaken identity of a teen who was part of a rival gang.
+The killing of Guzman-Feliz was purportedly due to mistaken identification of a teen who was part of a rival gang.
 The police reported that the killers, all members of the Trinitarios subset "Los Sures", mistakenly believed that Guzman-Feliz was a member of the rival "Sunset" gang.
 Bronx County District Attorney Darcel Clark said that Guzman-Feliz had no ties to any gang activity.